jyhrehjohnson/fossilsdb1/README.md

 -Download the code from github.

--In your vitual environment, run the command "pip install -r requirements.txt" to download the packages needed to run the project from the 'requirements.txt' file.
+-In your virtual environment, run the command "pip install -r requirements.txt" to download the packages needed to run the project from the 'requirements.txt' file.

 -Once you load the project into PyCharm click the green arrow at the top to Run.